AutodeskGames/stingray-docs/source/interactive_help/deploying/deployer.md

 <dl>
 <dt>Destination</dt>
 <dd>Specifies where to install the final package once it's produced.
-Within this destination folder, Stingray creates a sub-folder with the platform name.
+Within this destination folder, the deployer creates a sub-folder with the platform name.
 Within the platform folder, it creates another sub-folder with the configuration name.
 This means that all of your tabs can use the same destination folder setting without overwriting each others' output.</dd>

 <dt>Configuration</dt>
-<dd>Determines which configuration of the Stingray engine will be used to package your project.
+<dd>Determines which configuration of the interactive engine will be used to package your project.
 By default, this is set to Release.
 It is generally recommended that you keep this default setting when deploying a standalone build, unless you have a specific need to use a different configuration.
 For more information, see ~{ About engine configurations }~.</dd>
 </dl>